codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

 View, monitor, and analyze deployments across your enterprise in the Applications dashboard.
 As a one-stop shop for Argo Rollouts and Argo CD in Codefresh, the Applications dashboard delivers on the challenge of keeping track of deployments, whatever the frequency and scale.
 A wide range of filters, enriched CI and CD information, provide full traceability and visibility to continuous deployments.

-Here's are the insights from the Applications dashboard:
+Here's are some insights you can derive from the Applications dashboard:
 * Visibility into deployments from all the clusters associated with the provisioned runtimes, in-cluster and managed
 * Timeline on current and historical deployments
 * Enriched CI information for deployments, including links to container images, Git hashes correlated with feature requests, Jira issues